pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

     - As a User of your IdP otherwise.

 You are all set!
-You should land on the Projects Page of Console.
+You should land on the Projects page of Console.

 ![Console Landing Page](../../../getting_started/images/console_landing_page.png)